 Initial VTE treatment requires therapeutic dosages of anticoagulants.
-With the recent licensing of non-vitamin K antagonist oral anticoagulants (NOACs) for the treatment of VTE, there are now three different approaches to the initial treatment of VTE.
+With the non-vitamin K antagonist oral anticoagulants (NOACs) for the treatment of VTE, there are now three different approaches to the initial treatment of VTE.

 Patients are initiated on a short course of parenteral heparin (usually low molecular weight heparin (LMWH), or alternatively unfractionated heparin (UFH) or fondaparinux) overlapped and followed by an oral vitamin K antagonist (VKA).
 Administration of heparins or fondaparinux should overlap during at least 5 days with that of VKA.
 The parenteral drug is stopped when the level of anticoagulation induced by the VKA has reached an international normalised ratio (INR) of 2.0 on two consecutive tests.
 VKA is continued for the remaining course of VTE treatment with ongoing INR monitoring of anticoagulant activity .